The Boerst Law Office Protects The Rights Of Burn Injury Victims Throughout Ohio.

 Disfiguring scars are perhaps the most debilitating part of severe burns.
 Scars on visible body parts such as the face or arms may impact your psychological wellbeing.
 You might require professional counseling.
 Many burn victims relive the incident that caused the burn.
 This reliving is known as Post-Traumatic Stress Disorder (PTSD).

-At The Boerst Law Office, our experienced Ohio burn injury lawyers work to determine who or what caused the accident.
-If you or someone you love suffered a burn injury, please contact our firm by phone at (419) 283-6401 or email bruce@legaltoledo.com.
+At The Boerst Law Office, Inc., our experienced Ohio burn Injury Lawyers work tirelessly to determine who or what caused the injury and to see to it that you are fairly compensated.
+If you or someone you love suffered a burn injury, please contact our attorneys today.